Divisive Brazil election careens into 'dangerous' polarization

 The PT’s stance has stoked concerns among a wide swath of voters, who blame the party for widespread political corruption and fear that if the PT’s candidate, Fernando Haddad, wins he would pardon Lula.
 Haddad on Tuesday flatly denied he would do that, though he said the former president would be an essential adviser to his government, even from jail.

 Lost in the increasingly toxic atmosphere ahead of the Oct.
-7 first-round vote is any chance Brazil’s election will unite a deeply split country, raising the risk that the next government will be paralyzed by infighting and opposition, unable to make headway against the dual economic and political crises facing Brazil, the world’s eighth-largest economy.
+7 first-round vote is any chance Brazil’s election will unite a deeply split country.
+That raises the risk that the next government will be paralyzed by infighting and opposition, unable to make headway against the dual economic and political crises facing Brazil, the world’s eighth-largest economy.

 “Many thought that by the time we got close to the election, some middle ground would be found, and that is not what we are seeing,” said Monica de Bolle, director of Latin American studies program at Johns Hopkins School of Advanced International Studies.